neophob/PixelController/README.md

 Take a look at the config file, there are a lot of hints how to configure PixelController.
 You can start PixelController without touching the configuration file, by default the null output device is enabled.

+You can put your own **image files** to the `data/pics` directory or delete existing images.
+Make sure your image fits your output resolution.

 ### Main idea
 The main idea of PixelController is, that you can create an nice looking Visual on your matrix by selecting the right "elements".
 The "elements" of a Visual are